 Note that this tool is not used for automation testing.
-This only helps to find the crashes that may not appear during regular use of application.
+This only helps to find the crashes that may not appear during regular use of the application.

-This tool uses Android Device Bridge ADB toolkit.
-To run this command you need to provide the application package name and total number of random events that you want to generate.
+This tool uses an Android Device Bridge ADB toolkit.
+To run this command you need to provide the application package name and a total number of random events that you want to generate.
 The following command shows how to start monkey tool.

 $ adb shell monkey -p com.javatechig.myapp 5000

 When you run this test, you can watch your device or emulator.
 You will notice random events on UI elements are being generated.
-When the application crashes, it will stop the exerciser and prints the report on terminal window.
+When the application crashes, it will stop the exerciser and prints the report on the terminal window.
 The following screenshot depicts a crash report while testing my application.

 There are a variety of ways to control the behavior of Monkey tool by passing different arguments.
 Let us go through some of the important ones.